*Please read our Rules & Terms! All films must have hard-coded English subtitles.

 From the 1985 films submitted, we selected 7 for the Best Romanian Short Film category and 26 films for the Best International Short Film category.

-We've also organized the first public event, a White Night at J'ai Bistrot Bucharest (https://bit.ly/2LaRPNS), which continued in 2017 with a second edition (https://bit.ly/2NbPend).
+We've also organized the first public event, a White Night at J'ai Bistrot Bucharest (https://bit.ly/2LaRPNS), which continued in 2017 with a second edition (https://bit.ly/2NbPend) and will continue in 2020 with the third.

-2017 was also the year when we first organized our amazing Kathmandu Short Film Breaks event and along with our screenings from Ipsos, we started our partnerships with Zitec and Ubis Club, both in Bucharest and Iasi (https://bit.ly/2uhWU0b).
+2017 was the year when we first organized our amazing Kathmandu Short Film Breaks event and along with our screenings from Ipsos, we started our partnerships with Zitec and UBIS Club, both in Bucharest and Iasi (https://bit.ly/2uhWU0b).

 We also opened our doors to a new range of films and filmmakers.
 From the total number of 2403 films received across all platforms, we accepted 118 films.